aduboseh/iter/docs/GOVERNANCE.md

 - boundary tests continue to pass
 - governance artifacts remain in an expected state

-Exact checksum values and internal verification details are intentionally not documented publicly.
+Exact checksum values and non-public verification details are intentionally not documented publicly.

 ---